Leelah Alcorn: Death

 Prior to her death on December 28, 2014, Alcorn scheduled for her suicide note to be automatically posted on her Tumblr account at 5:30 pm.
 In the note, she stated her intention to end her life, commenting:

 She expressed her wish that all of her possessions and money be donated to a transgender advocacy charity, and called for issues surrounding gender identity to be taught in schools.

 The note ended with the statement: "My death needs to mean something.
 My death needs to be counted in the number of transgender people who commit suicide this year.
 I want someone to look at that number and say 'that's fucked up' and fix it.
 Fix society.
 Please."
 A second post appeared shortly after; titled "Sorry", it featured an apology to her close friends and siblings for the trauma that her suicide would put them through, but also contained a message to her parents: "Fuck you.
 You can't just control other people like that.
 That's messed up."
 An additional, handwritten suicide note reading "I've had enough" was found on her bed, but then thrown away by Alcorn's mother after police made a copy.

-In the early morning of December 28, police informed news sources that she had been walking along Interstate 71 near Union Township when she was struck by a semi-trailer just before 2:30 am near the South Lebanon exit.
+According to police, on December 28 Alcorn was walking along Interstate 71 near Union Township when she was struck by a semi-trailer just before 2:30 am near the South Lebanon exit.
 She died at the scene.
 It is believed that Alcorn walked 3 to 4 mi from her parents' Kings Mills house before being struck.
-The highway was closed for more than an hour after the incident.
-An investigation was launched by the Ohio State Highway Patrol, while Alcorn's body was transported to the Montgomery County coroner, where an autopsy was scheduled.
-The truck driver was not physically injured during the collision.

 By the morning of December 31, her suicide note had been reposted on Tumblr 200,000 times.
 Writing for The Boston Globe, reporter Maura Johnston described it as a "passionate post".
 The suicide note was later deleted after Alcorn's parents asked for it to be removed, and the blog was made inaccessible to the public.
 According to the family minister, the Alcorn family decided to hold the funeral privately after receiving threats.
 Alcorn's body was reportedly cremated.
-The Ohio State Patrol completed their investigation into Alcorn's death on April 30, 2015, officially ruling it a suicide.
+On April 30, 2015, the Ohio State Patrol ruled Alcorn's death a suicide.